TheCatster/swq-rs/README.md

 ### Support:

-The best way to support SWQ-rs is to contribute!
+The best way to support swq-rs is to contribute!
 Feel free to make PRs, open issues, and help us make this the best utility we can!
 If you're interested in adding a feature, simply open an issue.

 ### License: